 Another very important stop of green Milan underground is the Cadorna FN stop.
 Arrived at this stop, you can admire the famous opera Needle, thread and knot, a sculpture that involves the entire square, designed by the artist Claes Oldenburg.
 The basic idea of sculpture is that of a train that enters an underground tunnel.
 The fact that the sculpture is divided into two parts ideally reunited underground, is a reference to the Milan subway, the means of rapid movement of the city: the thread has the same colors of the lines of the meter at the time of construction, in 2000.
 The masterpiece is a tribute to Milan’s industriousness and fashion, which has one of the world’s leading centers in Milan.

 A few steps from this square, visit the Milan Sforza Castle.
-With your Milan City Pass, get a discount to visit all the civic museums of Milan, including the castle.
-Find how.

 The green metro of Milan is one of the main transportations to reach the main attractions of the city.
 Thanks to MilanoCard, the Milan City Pass, you can get Milan public transport free of charge for 24h, 48h or 72h, depending on the type chosen.
 Do not waste time!
 Click here and find out more information.